Springs Limestone Fractures

 Why groundwater exploration?

-This workshop’s purpose was important: As water—especially groundwater—becomes more and more scarce (and thus, valuable) knowing exactly where and how to find it will become more crucial.
+This workshop’s purpose was important: As water—especially groundwater—becomes more and more scarce (and thus, valuable) knowing exactly where and how to find it and protect it will become more crucial.
 That’s where we come in.

 Comal Springs, Texas, is home to the self-named springs, which flow from the Edwards Aquifer.
 The Edwards Aquifer is a karst aquifer that serves the agricultural, industrial, recreational, and domestic needs of almost two million users in south central Texas (source).
 The springs are also the starting point of the Comal River.

 Underneath the fractured limestone of the springs are pathways for water.
 This is of importance for hydrogeology; because water flows here, we can draw conclusions about how limestones and aquifers mix.
-AGI’s instruments make finding this water flow simple: Instead of going the traditional route (installing electrodes in the ground and surveying), this method involved measuring resistivity via floating marine cables.
+AGI’s instruments make finding this water flow simple: Instead of going the traditional route (installing electrodes in the ground and surveying), this method involved measuring resistivity via floating the AGI passive graphite electrode cable (U.S. Patent 6,674,286)

-The purpose of this exploration was to use 3D imaging with floating marine cables and a small number of electrodes to demonstrate how AGI’s marine tools make it simple and fast to see the 3D volume of what’s happening below ground.
-In this case, we were training students and professional clients on how the instruments can map groundwater flow.
+The purpose of this exploration was to use 3D imaging with floating marine cables and a small number of electrodes to demonstrate how AGI systems make it simple and fast to see 3D volumes below the ground.
+In this case, we were training students and professionals on how the instruments can map groundwater flow.

 Observed gas bubbles were associated with seepage and were found to be rising up over karst features imaged in the 3D resistivity model.